DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world1.md

 "Since you honestly apologized, this time I'm not."

 "!
-As expected, I like you Kay!"
+As expected, I like you Kai!"

-Kay made strained smile seeing Rinne jumping from happiness.
+Kai made strained smile seeing Rinne jumping from happiness.
 Losing window like that is certainly wasteful, but he couldn't bring himself to seriously scold her.
-Thanks to Kay and Rinne they were able to retake Government Palace from demons.
+Thanks to Kai and Rinne they were able to retake Government Palace from demons.
 Seven days ago...
 Here was fight against demons in order to take it back, and deadly battle against Dark Empress Vanessa.
 If it wouldn't be for Rinne's strength, they'd be unlikely to accomplish their goals